-Co-writer/director Luchino Visconti’s awesome and majestic 1963 movie interpretation of Giuseppe Tomasi di Lampedusa’s novel about 19th-century Italy in dynamic transition from a collection of states into one nation boasts three wonderful international stars of the era on their most dazzling form.
+Co-writer/ director Luchino Visconti’s awesome and majestic 1963 movie interpretation of Giuseppe Tomasi di Lampedusa’s novel, about 19th-century Italy in dynamic transition from a collection of states into one nation, boasts three wonderful international stars of the era on their most dazzling form.

-Despite the odd casting, Burt Lancaster is on his most commanding form as a proud Sicilian nobleman Don Fabrizio Corbera, Prince of Salina, who is struggling against the tide of Italian unification.
+Despite the odd casting, Burt Lancaster is on his most commanding form as a proud Sicilian nobleman, Don Fabrizio Corbera, Prince of Salina, who is struggling against the tide of Italian unification.
 An aristocrat of impeccable integrity, he tries to preserve his family and class battered by the tumultuous social upheavals of 1860s Sicily.
-Alain Delon and Claudia Cardinale at their most wonderfully dashing as the young lovers, Tancredi Falconeri, who is Don Fabrizio’s nephew, and Angelica Sedara.
+Alain Delon and Claudia Cardinale are at their most wonderfully dashing as the young lovers, Tancredi Falconeri, who is Don Fabrizio’s nephew, and Angelica Sedara.

 As the wealthy ex-peasant Don Calogero Sedara (played by Paolo Stoppa) rises, the Prince refuses to act in halting the decline of his personal fortunes or to help build a new Sicily.
 But Tancredi makes his own position secure by marrying Don Calogero’s beautiful daughter Angelica.

-Visconti conjures up a dazzling period epic that you can’t keep your eyes and ears off, overflowing as it with dinner dances, battles, opulent décor, stunning production designs (Mario Garbuglia), beautiful actors, fabulous costume designs (Oscar-nominated Piero Tosi), marvellous images by cinematographer Giuseppe Rotunno and Nino Rota’s terrific music.
+Visconti conjures up a dazzling period epic that you can’t keep your eyes and ears off, overflowing as it is with dinner dances, battles, opulent décor, stunning production designs (Mario Garbuglia), beautiful actors, fabulous costume designs (Oscar-nominated Piero Tosi), marvellous images by cinematographer Giuseppe Rotunno and Nino Rota’s terrific music.

 This incredibly elegant and sensual trip though an era on the brink of cataclysmic change builds steadily but powerfully along to one of the cinema’s most celebrated sequences.
 Visconti’s famous climax to The Leopard is a splendidly choreographed climactic feast – a six-course movie meal in anyone’s language.
 This thrilling, sumptuous 40-minute ballroom scene, when Tancredi introduces Angelica to society, is brilliantly staged and exceptionally moving.